 figure LEGENDs

-FIG 1.
+Figure 1.
 Multivariate template construction using both 3He and 1H images.
 To create a normalized patient-specific space for statistical analysis of the longitudinal data, a template was created from the 3He and 1H data from each of the 5 time points.
 Aligned results are shown of the simultaneous acquisition by superimposing the faux color-rendered 3He image over the grayscale 1H image.
-The template was created iteratively wherein the algorithm alternated between averaging the registered images then registering each time point to the average image (i.e., template estimate).
+The template was created iteratively wherein the algorithm alternated between averaging the registered images then registering each time point to the average image (ie, template estimate).

-FIG 2.
-Four-dimensional segmentation of the aligned 3D image volumes.
-After N4 inhomogeneity correction was applied to the 5 time point image volumes, each of the corrected 3D images from time points 2 through 5 were intensity normalized to the first time point.
-The 5 resulting corrected and normalized 3D images were subsequently collated into a single, 4D spatio-temporal image, which was segmented into 4 classes using Atropos.
+Figure 2.
+Four-dimensional (4-D) segmentation of the aligned 3-D image volumes.
+After N4 inhomogeneity correction was applied to the 5 time point image volumes, each of the corrected 3-D images from time points 2 through 5 were intensity normalized to the first time point.
+The 5 resulting corrected and normalized 3-D images were subsequently collated into a single, 4-D spatio-temporal image, which was segmented into 4 classes using Atropos.
+Time point (t).

-FIG 3.
+Figure 3.
 Voxelwise regression analysis to determine image-based response to treatment.
 Treatment effects are expected to follow the simplified treatment hypothesis illustrated with the dashed blue line in the plot on the right.
-To explore how the longitudinal change in expected ventilation follows this treatment hypothesis with image data, the aligned expected ventilation maps were smoothed (to account for potential voxelwise misalignments) and regression of voxelwise intensities with the simplified treatment hypothesis were quantified.
+To explore how the longitudinal change in expected ventilation follows this treatment hypothesis with image data, the aligned expected ventilation maps were smoothed (to account for potential voxelwise misalignments), and regression of voxelwise intensities with the simplified treatment hypothesis was quantified.
+Time point (t).

-FIG 4.
-Signed magnitude maps for all eight patients showing regions of significant positive (orange) and negative (blue) correlations, i.e., regions that responded according to the treatment hypothesis appear in orange whereas regions exhibiting inverse correlations appear in blue.
-The rendered regions had absolute correlation values greater than or equal to 0.5 and an effect size (i.e., the difference in expected ventilation between days 2 and 3) greater than or equal to 1.0.
+Figure 4.
+Signed magnitude maps for all 8 patients showing regions of significant positive (orange) and negative (blue) correlations, ie, regions that responded according to the treatment hypothesis appear in orange, whereas regions exhibiting inverse correlations appear in blue.
+The rendered regions had absolute correlation values greater than or equal to 0.5 and an effect size (ie, the difference in expected ventilation between days 2 and 3) greater than or equal to 1.0.

-FIG 5.
-View of the left lung of patient 3, showing only positively correlated regions (i.e., regions that improved with treatment).
+Figure 5.
+View of the left lung of patient 3, showing only positively correlated regions (ie, regions that improved with treatment).
 The arrows indicate the lobar fissure, demonstrating a predominant upper lobe treatment effect.

 FIGURES

-FIG 1
+Figure 1.